dicepencilpaper/864-System/Fantasy 864.md

 ### Edge and Hindrance

 If an entity has favorable conditions to perform an action, the player will add a d6 to their roll.
 If an entity has unfavorable conditions, the player will remove a d6 from their roll.
 If the ability rating is Low, the d8 will be exchanged with a d6 to make the roll.

+## Magic

+Any magical talent allows an entity to cast spells.
+Casting a spell requires a successful roll Acumen + Knowledge.
+Failed rolls cost Mana.
+Mana is an additional stat determined by adding Acumen and Strength ability rolls.
+Mana is replenished after a long rest.
+Any Mana cost that lowers Mana below zero costs 2 wounds for PDR.

+### Grimoire

+#### Blast of the Firehorse

+**Fire Magic**
+Casting Time: **2 Actions**
+Range: **A Stone's Throw**
+Duration: **Instant**
+Target Number: **11**
+Mana: **12**

+This spell uses a horseshoe nail hook as a material component to cast the spell.
+This spell is limited to being cast outdoors.

+On a successful cast, up to 4 targets within a stone's throw away take 4 wounds of damage.